Free S&H For Orders Over $30

 Why Memory Is Affected by Inflammation & Oxidative Stress

 Memory formation and recall depend on healthy communication between neurons, balanced neurotransmitters, and adequate blood flow to the brain.
-Modern research suggests that chronic inflammation and oxidative stress may negatively impact cognitive performance over time.
+Research suggests that chronic inflammation and oxidative stress may negatively influence cognitive performance over time.

 Because curcumin interacts with both inflammatory and antioxidant systems, it has become an area of scientific interest for researchers studying cognitive health and memory.